Slither.io

-Gameplay

 An example of Slither.io gameplay, showing one player's snake eating the remains of another snake that has died.
 This is only a part of the map.

 The objective of the game is to control a snake, also known as "slithers", around a wide area and eat pellets, defeating and consuming other players to gain mass to grow the largest and longest in the game.
 Once players are spawned into the virtual world, their avatar remains in constant motion.
 If the player's snake's head collides with another slither's body, the player will die.
 The defeated avatar's body turns into bright, larger shining pellets for other players to consume.
 These pellets that remain from "death" of an avatar will correspond to the color of the avatar itself, and are both brighter and bigger than "normal" pellets, which spawn naturally throughout the world.
 Normal pellets do not give as much mass as pellets dropped from other snakes.
-"Chase" pellets will appear individually in various places of the world; when eaten, they give a greater amount of mass than pellets dropped by other snakes.
+"Chase" pellets will appear individually in various places of the world and can be obtained by boosting; when eaten, they give a greater amount of mass than pellets dropped by other snakes.
 Chase pellets avoid snakes and flee when they draw near.
-Chase pellets can be obtained by boosting.

 By pressing and holding the space bar, up arrow, or left/right mouse button, or double-tapping the touch screen on mobile, the player can use their boost, which causes the avatar to speed up using mass.
 When the button is released, or the finger on the touchscreen on mobile, the snake will stop using its boost.
-As a player uses their boost, the snake loses mass, causing the snake's size to shrink slightly as the player continues to boost.
 The mass that is lost from the boost appears as a line of small pellets where the boost was used.
 The mass lost can be regained by consuming the pellets.
 Similar to pellets dropped from defeated avatars, the boost pellets correspond to the color of the avatar.
 The boost feature is useful to outmaneuver and defeat opponents.
-A common strategy that is used by players to defeat opponents is by coiling the player's slither around a smaller opponent's in a loop, until the opponent, trapped in the tightening loop, crashes into the player.
+A common strategy is coiling the player's snake around a smaller opponent's in a loop, until the opponent, trapped in the tightening loop, crashes into the player.

 There is a border that confines avatars within the circular game board.
 If a snake hits the border, the player automatically dies without turning into pellets.
-On each server, leaderboards are displayed at the top right, showing the top ten players with snakes that have the most mass out of all the other slithers in the entire server.
+On each server, leaderboards are displayed at the top right, showing the top ten players with snakes that have the most mass out of all the other snakes in the entire server.